Efficient Test Collection Construction via Active Learning: PROPOSED APPROACH

 \subsection{Task Definition and Learning Model}

-We assume the Cranfield model of system-based IR evaluation that is based on pre-defined search topics and relevance judgments \cite{voorhees2001philosophy}.
+We assume the Cranfield model of system-based IR evaluation that is based on pre-defined search topics and relevance judgments.
 In order to construct a hybrid human-machine system for binary relevance judging of collection documents, we induce a topic-specific binary classifier $c^j$ for each search topic $j$ in the topic set $T$ of $n$ topics.
 Assume we have a document collection $X$ of $m$ documents (represented by extracted features).
 Let $y^i_j$ denote the binary relevance judgment for <document $i$, topic $j$>.
 The training data for topic $j$ is comprised of a set of pairs $\langle x^i, y^i_j \rangle$.

-For each arbitrary search topic for which we wish to train a topic-specific classifier $c^j$, we must collect topic-specific training data.
-As such, we are not in a ``big data'' setting in which the recent wave of neural approaches would be well suited.
-Instead, we adopt logistic regression as our learning model to infer the probability of relevance $p(y^i_j|x^i)$ for each document $x^i$ for topic $j$:
+For each search topic for which we wish to train a topic-specific classifier $c^j$, we must collect topic-specific training data.
+As we utilize the probability of relevance $p(y^i_j|x^i)$ in the document selection criteria, we adopt logistic regression\footnote{ We utilize the implementation of logistic regression and support vector machine (SVM) from Scikit-learn package (\url{https://scikit-learn.org/}), a machine learning library in Python programming language.} as our learning model to infer the probability of relevance $p(y^i_j|x^i)$ for each document $x^i$ for topic $j$: